oceanhackweek/ohw-resources/docs/prep/jupyterhub.md

 git clone https://github.com/oceanhackweek/ohw20-tutorials.git
 ```

-!!! note "A note about cutting and pasting"
-    Pasting something from your clipboard into the Pangeo terminal requires holding down the "shift" key and right-clicking.
-This is different from the usual Linux method that only requires a right click.

-After issuing the Git clone command you should see something like this:
+After issuing the git clone command you should see something like this:

 ![clone-result](../img/clone-result.png)